DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    EX-Installer - Device - Selection

-|EX-I| will attempt to work out what type of Arduino you have connected, but some cases it will not be able to do so.
+|EX-I| will attempt to work out what type of Arduino you have connected, but in some cases it will not be able to do so.
 (This is especially common with cheap clone devices.)

 Check and select the appropriate board from the drop down list.